carloscl2001/Naval-Sensor-Simulator/README.md

 ----
 ## ⚙️ Sensor Configuration (sensors.json)

 The simulation parameters are loaded from the sensors.json file.

-This allows for easy and flexible configuration of the sensors without recompiling the code.
+Each sensor has the following parameters:

 | Field | Description | Example |
 |---|---|---|